aav7fl/website/_posts/2016-03-20-ios-video-bug-disclosure.markdown

 There exists a bug with the iOS video playback and color reproduction.
 When specific combinations and proportions of colors are present on screen, if (and only if) all user interface elements are hidden, then a decrease in color temperature (mostly red) occurs.
 This seemingly subtle shift in color turns cartoon characters and online content creators into ghostly pale figures.

+> Surprise! 🥳 I recently had the opportunity to test this again on a newer M1 iPad Air.
+I can say that this issue is _no longer present_!
+I believe this issue is resolved with all M-series devices.

 ![comparing video playback demonstrating bug with and without user interface](/assets/img/2016/03/comparison.jpg)*Note the subtle differences in facial tones and woodgrain color*

 {% include video.html